Professor of Pharmacology

 Former lab members who left in the last few years:

-Veit Simon-Eckle, former post-doc now at the University of Tubingen.
+Alex Shcheglovitov, former Post-doc, now an Assistant Professor at the University of Utah.

-Deblina Dey, former Ph.D. student, now a post-doc at the University of California-Irvine.
+Deblina Dey, former Ph.D. student, now post-doc at U.C.-Irvine.

 For a complete list of scientific contributions see my profile on Google Scholar: perez-reyes e